carlyrichmond/travel-planner-ai-agent/README.md

 git clone https://github.com/carlyrichmond/travel-planner-ai-agent.git
 ```

-Populate the `.env` file with your OpenAI key, Weather API key, Elasticsearch endpoint and Elasticsearch API key as per the below example:
+Populate the `.env` file with your OpenAI key, Weather API key, Elasticsearch endpoint and Elasticsearch API key as per the below example, also available in [.example-env](.example-env):

 ```zsh
 OPENAI_API_KEY=ARandomOpenAIKey?